TokTok/spec/spec.md

 which was sent in the request this packet is responding to and a 24 byte random nonce used to encrypt the encrypted part.

-The is_stored number is set to either 0, 1 or 2.
+The `is_stored` number is set to either 0, 1 or 2.
 0 means that the public key that was being searched in the request isn't stored or known by this peer.
 1 means that it is and 2 means that we are announced successfully at that node.
 Both 1 and 2 are needed so that when clients are restarted it is possible to reannounce without waiting for the timeout of the previous announce.
-This would not otherwise be possible as a client would receive response 1 without a ping_id which is needed in order to reannounce successfully.
+This would not otherwise be possible as a client would receive response 1 without a `ping_id` which is needed in order to reannounce successfully.

-When the is_stored number is 0 or 2, the next 32 bytes is a ping_id.
+When the `is_stored` number is 0 or 2, the next 32 bytes is a `ping_id`.
 When
-is_stored is 1 it corresponds to a public key (the send back data public key set by the friend in their announce request) that must be used to encrypt and send data to the friend.
+`is_stored` is 1 it corresponds to a public key (the send back data public key set by the friend in their announce request) that must be used to encrypt and send data to the friend.